Attia0079/Retail-Data-Analysis-using-SQL/README.md

 This project aims to analyze data from a retail store to derive insights and facilitate decision-making regarding product popularity, product and customer profitability, customer segmentation, and various metrics.
 It leverages advanced SQL techniques including Window Functions, Common Table Expressions (CTEs), and others.

 *The project involved the following steps:*
-- Table creation in the database (DDL-script is in the database folder)
+- Table creation in the database (DDL-script is in the database folder).
 - Data ingestion into `PostgreSQL` using `DBeaver`.
 - Analysis conducted using *SQL*.
 - Project components: